Planning a trip to southern France? Welcome to one of Europe’s most famously picturesque regions.

 4. Gorges du Verdon

-I hope you’ve enjoyed my 10 day road trip itinerary for visiting southern France.
+I hope you’ve enjoyed my 10 days in southern France itinerary.
 You may enjoy these other travel guides and resources for France:

 - Best Museums in Paris